MASTER OF SCIENCE IN SUSTAINABLE FOOD

 Economic and Environmental Life Cycle Assessment

-Using the concepts and tools of life cycle assessment (LCA), the module aims to impart students with the knowledge and skills to analyse industrial metabolisms as well as products and services regarding their environmental impacts.
-Students will gain a deeper understanding of the LCA methodology and procedure by applying the theoretical knowledge to a practical example, thus gaining a deeper understanding of the LCA methodology.
+Using the concepts and tools of economic analysis and life cycle assessment (LCA), the module aims to impart students with the knowledge and skills to analyse products and services regarding their economic and environmental impacts.
+Students will gain a deeper understanding of microeconomic analysis and the LCA related procedures by applying the theoretical knowledge to practical examples, thus gaining a deeper understanding of the different methodologies.

 Molecularbiological Methods to assess Authenticity, GMO and Veterinary Drugs in Food